How to Build a Blog on Squarespace in 30 Minutes [Video!]

 Always a good idea

-Always remember to back up your blog post content on your computer!
-A best practice is to write out your posts on a word doc first and save them to a safe place.
+Always remember to back up your blog post content somewhere safe!
+A best practice is to write out your posts on a Google Doc first and then copy it over.
 Because if only one copy of your work exists and you accidentally hit “cancel,” it all might disappear!
 (Very sad!)

 Set Up One Snazzy Sidebar

-Alright, so once we’ve got some fun content in there (or maybe it’s empty right now, it’s all good) we can configure the sidebar.
+Alright, so once you’ve got some fun content in there (or maybe it’s empty right now, it’s all good) we can configure the sidebar.

 Head on over the design panel and scroll through the site customization options until you reach the blog area.
 From here, you’ll see an option for blog layout.
 It’s default setting will be selected, but go ahead and choose a sidebar option (either right or left) from the dropdown menu.
 (You may also want to adjust the sidebar width here, I recommend 300px) Hit save.